allmaps/allmaps.github.io/src/routes/index.md

     <p>
       Allmaps is working with the @iiif_io community on a data specification for georeferencing IIIF images. iiif annotation spec <a href="https://iiif.io/community/groups/maps/">IIIF Maps Community Group</a>
+    All components rely on a simple JSON metadata structure that holds information about each map’s control points and mask.
     </p>
   </Card>-->